aurorasmiles/WorldGuardDocs/source/regions/priorities.rst

 Inheritance
 ===========

 Following from the pub example above, what if you want to allow *both* builders and pub members to build in the pub?
-You could add the builders group to the pub region, or you instead, you could have the pub *inherit* its members from the spawn region.
+You could add the builders group to the pub region, or instead, you could have the pub *inherit* its members from the spawn region.

 When a region is given a parent: